gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie swept the carrots and cabbage into the frying pan and forced a smile.
 "Thanks, sweetie, but I'm aright.
-You should prolly go topside an' see what you can sort out."
+You should prolly go topside an' try to clean up whatever mess he's made o' Mister Wales' work."

 Iffy stood and put her arms around the woman who had sheltered her from storms of all kinds for most of her life.